yaya-sy/EntropyBasedCLDMetrics/README.md

 We give the MLU, IPSyn and VOCD already computed on the Providence corpus.
 The CSV file is `chi.kideval.prepared.csv`.

-But before computing the correlations with the entropy metric, you will need to merge this CSV with the CSVs produced by the previous experiments.
+But before computing the correlations with the entropy metric, you will need to merge `chi.kideval.prepared.csv` with the CSVs produced in the previous experiments.

 For the experiments 1A, 2A and 2B, you can prepare the CSVs for computing the correlations using this command: